ChiranjibSaiChandanNath/ChiranjibSaiChandanNath/README.md

 # 💫 About Me

-I am a Cybersecurity Enthusiast and Security Researcher with a strong focus on Web Application, API, and Android Security Testing.  <br>I work on identifying vulnerabilities, performing security assessments, and understanding real-world attack surfaces to improve application security.  <br>My interests include penetration testing, cloud security, automation, and offensive security research.
+I am a Cybersecurity Enthusiast and Security Researcher with a strong focus on Web Application, API, and Android Security Testing.  <br>I work on identifying vulnerabilities, performing security assessments, and understanding real-world attack surfaces to improve application security.
+My interests include penetration testing, cloud security, automation, and offensive security research.

 ## 🌐 Socials